-Barnard students have to fulfill three requirements their first year: first-year writing, first-year seminar, and P.E.
-You can complete your P.E. req either semester by taking anything from tai chi to a ballet class.
+Barnard students have to fulfill three requirements during their first year: first-year writing, first-year seminar, and physical education.
+You can complete your P.E. requirement either semester by taking anything from tai chi to a ballet class.
 As for your first-year writing and first-year seminar, you take one each semester.
-The first-year seminars range from learning about volcanoes, to debate, and to just about anything else.
+The first-year seminars range from learning about volcanoes to debate and to just about anything else.
 For first-year writing, you choose between Legacy of the Mediterranean, Women and Culture, and the Americas.
-If any of the first-year writing classes sound especially interesting to you, you can even take it for both semesters fulfilling both your first-year writing and first-year seminar req.
+If any of the first-year writing classes sound especially interesting to you, you can take it for both semesters to fulfill both your first-year writing and first-year seminar requirement.

 Each Barnard student is required to take two courses in languages, arts and humanities, social sciences, and sciences.
-The distributional reqs are pretty straight forward.
-The only thing is that you have to take the same language for both semesters, although you don’t have to take the language two semesters in a row, and for the science req, one of the two courses has to include a lab.
+The distributional requirements are pretty straightforward.
+The only thing is that you have to take the same language for both semesters, although you don’t have to take the language two semesters in a row, and for the science requirement, one of the two courses has to include a lab.

 Modes of Thinking